hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

   - M. James Lighthill, 1986:  *An Informal Introduction to Theoretical Fluid Mechanics* (Oxford University Press).
 This author once held Sir Isaac Newton's post at Cambridge University (the Lucasian Professorship of Mathematics).
   - Ronald L. Panton, 2013:  *Incompressible Flow*, 4th edition (Wiley).

-Some perceptive thoughts on books for physicists to use when teaching fluid mechanics are offered by Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) of the second edition of *Physical Hydrodynamics* by Guyon et al. in the *American Journal of Physics*, 83 (12):  1061-1062 (2015).
+Some perceptive thoughts on books for physicists to use when teaching fluid mechanics are offered by Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) of the second edition of *Physical Hydrodynamics* by Guyon et al. in the *American Journal of Physics* (2015).
 Shaw's short review should be required reading for everyone visiting this page :-).

 Fluid mechanics is an inherently visual discipline.
 Some multimedia resources include:
 - The American Physical Society's Division of Fluid Dynamics (DFD) hosts an annual event called the *Gallery of Fluid Motion*, which can now be accessed [online](https://gfm.aps.org/).